bullhorn/rest-api-docs/source/includes/entityref/_screenerquestion.md

  # ScreenerQuestion

-The Screener Question entity enables users to define custom screening questions for jobs posted to third-party job boards such as Indeed.
+The Screener Question entity enables users to define custom screening questions for Jobs.
 When a candidate applies and responds to these questions, their answers are mapped to corresponding fields on the Candidate entity, based on the user’s configuration.

 <table>
     <colgroup>